Glaucoma

 Medication

 Eye drops or oral medication may be used to either reduce fluid production inside the eye or to help drain from within the eye.
-Any medication can have side effects and the potential side effects will be discussed with you if these medications are prescribed.

 Laser Surgery